Scott Mills: Television work

 In addition to his radio work, he has also appeared on various television shows, playing both as a character and as himself.
 His main acting role was as reporter Paul Lang in the BBC medical drama Casualty, appearing in episodes in both 2006 and 2007.
 He also had a cameo in the BBC Scotland soap opera River City after praising the show highly on his radio show.
 He also appeared as a police officer in the Channel 4 soap opera Hollyoaks in 2008.

 Mills has appeared as a contestant or guest on programmes including Mastermind, Supermarket Sweep, Children in Need, Most Haunted and Never Mind the Buzzcocks, and has appeared in the show Identity, hosted by Donny Osmond.

 He narrated the music TV show The Pop Years which, coincidentally, was also narrated by fellow BBC Radio 1 DJ Edith Bowman.
 He has presented high-profile programmes including the Wednesday night National Lottery draw on BBC One and his own pilot (featured on the radio show) of Reverse-a-Word.
 He has narrated Dating in the Dark on Living.
 In February 2008, he presented Upstaged on the newly re-launched BBC Three.
 He also hosted a BBC Three television show called Radio 1 on Three, inspired by his radio show.

 In February 2011, Mills presented a BBC Three documentary about Uganda called The World's Worst Place to Be Gay?.

 Mills appeared on series 12 of Strictly Come Dancing and his dance partner was Joanne Clifton, sister of Kevin, who also dances on the show.
 They came 11th in the competition after being eliminated in week 6.

 Mills won, alongside Stark, the first episode of the two-episode Robot Wars: Battle of the Stars (2016) with their robot Arena Cleaner, which was a collaboration with Dave Moulds, who drove Carbide, second place in the preceding series.
 This was broadcast over the Christmas and New Year period 2016.

-Mills and his husband Sam competed in, and won the second series of Celebrity Race Across the World travelling across South America.
+Mills and his husband Sam won the second series of Celebrity Race Across the World travelling across South America.

+Dismissal from the BBC

+On 30 March 2026, Mills' dismissal from all BBC roles was announced, after allegations were made about his "personal conduct" relating to a "historic relationship".
+It was subsequently revealed that Mills had been questioned by the Metropolitan Police in 2018, over allegations of "serious sexual offences" against a teenage boy under the age of 16.
+These offences were alleged to have taken place between 1997 and 2000, when Mills was in his mid-20s.
+A file of evidence was passed on to the Crown Prosecution Service, who determined the case had insufficient evidence to continue.
+The investigation into Mills, which began in December 2016, was closed in May 2019.
+Mills was reportedly dismissed after the BBC were informed of the age of his alleged victim, although the corporation had been aware of the investigation itself since 2017.